 Which Court Should my Divorce and Paternity Case be in:

 Deciding whether to have a Oklahoma family case stay within the OKDHS administrative court or to pursue relief in a district court that hears divorce and paternity, is highly dependent on the case.
-For instance if it’s an initial paternity action, filed with OKDHS for child support, we would recommend that the father file a paternity action in the correct district court so that he can establish legal custody and visitation.
+For instance if it’s an initial paternity action at OKDHS for child support, we recommend that the father file a paternity action in the correct district court so that he can establish legal custody and visitation.
 However, if it is just for a modification of child support, and visitation and custody is already court ordered it could possibly be beneficial to just have the modification hearing through the administrative court.

 Contact a Divorce and Paternity Attorney in Tulsa: